mbdevpl/encrypted-config/README.rst

     :target: NOTICE
     :alt: license

+At present, it is simply an encrypted JSON I/O library.

 Because of asymmetric encryption, it enables users to create encrypted configuration files readable only by the target application.

 .. contents::